 As of December 31, 2012 and 2013, the Company's gross deferred tax asset balance of \$24,006 and \$30,357, respectively, was comprised principally of net operating loss carry forwards, capitalized research and development expenses and research and development tax credit carry forwards.
 During the years ended December 31, 2011, 2012 and 2013, gross deferred tax assets increased due to additional net operating loss carry forwards, research and development tax credits generated and additional research and development expenses capitalized for tax purposes.
+During the three months ended March 31, 2014 (unaudited), gross deferred tax assets increased by approximately \$2,000 due to the operating losses incurred by the Company during that period.

 The Company has evaluated the positive and negative evidence bearing upon its ability to realize the deferred tax assets.
 Management has considered the Company's history of cumulative net losses incurred since inception and its lack of commercialization of any products or generation of any revenue from product sales since inception and has concluded that it is more likely than not that the Company will not realize the benefits of the deferred tax assets.
-Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2012 and 2013.
+Accordingly, a full valuation allowance has been established against the deferred tax assets as of December 31, 2012 and 2013 and March 31, 2014 (unaudited).
 Management reevaluates the positive and negative evidence at each reporting period.

-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2012 or 2013.
+The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2012 or 2013 or as of March 31, 2014 (unaudited).